 Toss with the Chinese sausage and serve.

-Here is the Chinese sausage that I buy, and my favorite brand of fish sauce.
+Here is the Chinese sausage that I buy, and my favorite brand of fish sauce, as well as some suitable baking sheets.
 Did you know not all fish sauce is the same?
-Here’s a free guide to my favorite brands of Chinese sauces.

 Roasted Brussels Sprouts with Chinese Sausage Recipe

 - 1 pound Brussels sprouts, trimmed and quartered